demitrakourtzidis/Demitra_Kourtzidis_FinalProject/README.md

 Person 2.
 Female.
 22 years old.
 CMU graduate student.

 1. What do you think is the purpose of this presentation?
+To bring awareness to the issue of prosucetion in the United States.

 2. Who do you think is the target audience for this presentation?
+Voters

+3. What, if anything, did you find confusing in this storyboard? nothing

+4. What would you change?
+nothing

+5. Did this presentation affect your perspective on the topic?
+I knew the issue of the topic, but the information presented showed the importance of it.

+Person 3.
+Female.
+22 years old.
+CMU graduate student.

+1. What do you think is the purpose of this presentation?
+To discuss the problems that exist in the USA in the prison system and what we can do to change that.
+2. Who do you think is the target audience for this presentation?
+General population
 3. What, if anything, did you find confusing in this storyboard?
+The cartoon was slightly confusing.
 4. What would you change?
+I would edit the captions for the cartoon to make them clearer on what you are trying to convey about getting a job after getting criminal charges.
 5. Did this presentation affect your perspective on the topic?
+I think it raised my awareness on the topic.